-To face their great incoming challenges, organisations urgently need to improve their key conversations: those in which they have to think and decide together.
+To face their great incoming challenges, organisations urgently need to improve their key conversations: those in which thinking and deciding together can make all the difference.

 However, the majority of digital communication tools – email and corporate versions of social networks – are designed to exchange information, not think collaboratively.
-They organise opinions and contributions from participants chronologically (timeline), regardless of their relevance and quality.
+They organise opinions and contributions from participants chronologically (timeline) without considering their relevance and quality.

 Good arguments get buried